 The school emphasises developing pupils' confidence, independence and social skills.
 Ofsted inspectors awarded an Outstanding rating for personal development, highlighting the effectiveness of pastoral care and the school's success in teaching children to manage emotions, cooperate and resolve conflicts.
 Behaviour and attitudes were rated Good, with pupils demonstrating respect for adults and peers.

-Applications for Reception entry are managed by the Royal Greenwich local authority, with a deadline typically falling in mid-January for children starting the following September.
+Applications for Reception entry are managed by the Royal Greenwich local authority.
+For Reception entry in September 2027, the application deadline is 15 January 2027 and offers are due on 16 April 2027.
 Parents are advised to check the Royal Greenwich admissions pages and the school's website for the most current information on application timelines, oversubscription criteria and catchment patterns.
 Given the school's strong results and reputation, competition for places is expected to remain intense.

 Families considering Sherington should be realistic about catchment distances.
 Living within a few hundred metres of the school significantly improves the likelihood of securing a place.
 The school's oversubscribed status reflects both its academic performance and its location in a densely populated area of south-east London where demand for high-quality state primary places consistently exceeds supply.